streamnative/oxia/docs/Scalable Metadata Service.md

 1. Each of the followers, will apply the fencing and respond with their latest appended entry for the current epoch.
 1. The operator will decide which one is the last fully committed entry in the current epoch by following these steps:
     1. Select the node with the highest last committed entry
-    1. Read entries from this nodes and write them to the other followers which have a lower last committed entry
+    1. Read entries from this node and write them to the other followers which have a lower last committed entry
     1. Use the highest last committed entry as the last entry for the epoch
 1. The operator will then start a new epoch and select a new leader, based on the overall shards assignments and load in the cluster, update it in the CRD status and communicate to all the interested pods.